Judah Leon Templo: Biography

-Jaco Judah Leon was the son of Portuguese-born Jews Abraham de Leão and Felipa de Fonseca.
-He became ḥakam in Middelburg and, after 1643, in Amsterdam, where he was engaged also as teacher in the Talmud Torah.
-He vocalized the entire Mishnah which was printed in 1646 at the establishment of Manasseh ben Israel, with the anonymous collaboration of Adam Boreel.
+Jaco Judah Leon was the son of the Portuguese Jews Abraham de Leão and Felipa de Fonseca.
+He became a ḥakham in Middelburg, Zeeland and, after 1643, practiced in Amsterdam, where he was also a teacher in the Talmud Torah.
+He vocalized the entire Mishnah, which was printed in 1646 at the establishment of Menasseh Ben Israel, with the anonymous collaboration of Adam Boreel.

-Jacob caused a great stir by a plan, drawn by him, of Solomon's Temple.
+Jacob caused a great stir with a plan he drew of Solomon's Temple.
 It was exhibited before Charles II of England.
-The author published a short, comprehensive description in Spanish entitled Retrato del Templo de Selomoh.
-(Middelburg, 1642).
-This was translated into Dutch in the same year; into French in 1643; and by himself into Hebrew in 1650, with the title Tabnit Hekal.
-Duke August of Brunswick, and more particularly his wife Elizabeth, wished a German translation of this description and entrusted the task to Johann Saubert of Helmstädt.
-Someone else published such a translation in 1665, and Saubert therefore wrote a Latin translation in that year.
-An English version appeared in 1778, done by Moses Pereira de Castro, his great grand son, the son of Isaac Pereira de Castro and Lea DeLeon, the daughter of his son Abraham, and in whose possession the plan was then held.
+The author published a concise, comprehensive Spanish description entitled Retrato del Templo de Selomoh (Portrait of the Temple of Solomon) in Middelburg in 1642.
+This was translated into Dutch in the same year, into French in 1643, and by himself into Hebrew in 1650, with the title Tavnith Hekhal.
+Augustus II, Duke of Brunswick, and more particularly his wife Elizabeth, wished a German translation of this description and entrusted the task to Johann Saubert of Helmstedt.
+Someone else published such a translation in 1665, and Saubert wrote a Latin translation in that year.
+An English version appeared in 1778, done by Moses Pereira de Castro, his great-grandson, the son of Isaac Pereira de Castro and Lea DeLeon, the daughter of his son Abraham, and in whose possession the plan was then held.